gurubazawada/LEXI/backend/QUEUE_FIXES_SUMMARY.md

    ├─ For each popped user:
    │  ├─ Look up their current socketId from SocketTrackingService │  ├─ Validate socket exists and is connected
-   │  ├─ If invalid: skip to next user
+   │  ├─ If socket invalid: skip to next user
+   │  ├─ Send ping to partner's socket
+   │  ├─ Wait up to 2 seconds for pong response
-   │  └─ If valid: proceed with match
+   │  ├─ If no pong: remove from queue, skip to next user │  └─ If pong received: proceed with match ✅
-   └─ Return validated match or null
+   └─ Return validated and responsive match or null

 3. Notifying match (with rollback)
    ├─ Double-check partner socket exists